websiteinspiration/bugsplat.rb/entries/2013-01-09-full-text-search-with-whistlepig.md

 Yesterday I suddenly developed the intense need to add search to this site.
 Among the problems with this is that the site is kind of a weird hybrid between static and dynamic, and it has no database backend.
 If posts were stored in Postgres this would be a trivial matter, but they're just markdown files on disk.
 After flailing around for awhile I came across a library named [Whistlepig][] which purported to do in-memory full text indexing with a full query language.

+*November 5, 2013: I've removed search because nobody used it and this way the site can be 100% static.*

 --fold--

 ### First pass: Regular expressions